rebelsky/csc321/home/index.md

 it will primarily contain my notes for each class (outlines) and my record of each class (eboards), but we'll see.

-Fox, Armando and Patterson, David (2014).
-Engineering Software as a
+Fox, Armando and Patterson, David (2016). _Engineering Software as a
-Service: An Agile Approach Using Cloud Computing, edition 1.1.1.
+Service: An Agile Approach Using Cloud Computing_, latest edition.

 > Our core textbook.
 Fox and Patterson synthesized a lot of ideas to produce a textbook that grounds software engineering principles in